gsobell/deployrable/README.md

 - Install most recent list of packages (PACKLIST)

 ### Future
+- Further interactivity
+- Optional user supplied dotfile repo
 - Use feh to set wallpaper
-- Further interactivity
 - Compatibility across non-pacman distros
 - Pacstall option, when it becomes viable
 - Make seperate PACKLIST option for Wayland
+- Diff functionality for PACKLIST

 ##
 This software is provided "as is", without warranty of any kind. *Caveat emptor*.